-Walker's attorney Amanda Dunn said on WTVC that Chattanooga police didn't investigate the case properly.
-She says they didn't interview witnesses at the scene and jumped to conclusions rather than letting facts develop.
+Dunn said on WTVC that Chattanooga police didn’t investigate the case properly.
+She said they didn’t interview witnesses at the scene and jumped to conclusions rather than letting facts develop.

 Dunn said as Walker was driving the bus, a white “transport type of vehicle” was driving in the opposite direction and came around a curve in the road going into the same lane as Walker’s bus.